 Health Care Authority

-*Many Apple Health recipients may qualify for a free cell phone with minutes/data.
-Call your Apple Health provider for more details.
+*Many Apple Health recipients may qualify for 1) free cell phone with minutes/data 2) incontinent supplies such as diapers, pull ups, mattress pads, wipes, etc. Call your Apple Health provider for more details.

 Who: Your child’s doctor, physician's assistant, primary care provider, or nurse practitioner is your child’s medical home.